Jinwooooo/jinwooooo-blog/_posts/2019-06-04-browndust-arena-formation-eindolin-tank-chaining.md

 * **Skill 3** PERM ADV Curse Reflect (50% Stat Reduction)
 * **Skill 4** ADV Titan Strike (DPS: Self Max HP * 25%; Heal: Self Max HP * 50%)

 Since any main targeted AOE attacks on Cecelia (since she has taunt on) is reduced to herself only, any units near Cecelia is safe.
-Basically, now it's possible to give Indolyn's stat enhancement buffs to a DPS unit.
+Basically, now it's possible to give Eindolin's stat enhancement buffs to a DPS unit.

 At this point you may wonder why you can't use this formation without the Renewal + Helper/Assistant.
 Here's some of the reason why.

-**Assuming Cecelia Received Indolyn's Buff**
+**Assuming Cecelia Received Eindolin's Buff**

 * <span style="color:blue">NEW Cecelia can tank +8 or less Valze</span>
 * <span style="color:red">OLD Cecelia straight out dies to even +0 Valze</span>